vue-rocks/blog/_posts/2015-04-16-know-your-cascading-stylesheets-or-how-should-we-organize-css.markdown

 I've been going the 'random way' until now and everything turned out ok.
 I wouldn't say no to another approach.
 Here are the most popular options:

-- Order by line length
+1. Group by type
-- Alphabetise
+2. Order by line length
-- Group by type
+3. Alphabetize

-## 1. Group by type
+#### 1. Group by type

 This method was once (and maybe still is) the most popular method of writing properties.
 Nicolas Gallager's [idiomatic CSS][idiomatic-css] recommends this style for smaller teams, but suggests alphabetising for larger teams.